Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 - It’s Hermione who comes up with the idea of using Polyjuice Potion, takes the brunt of its side effects, and keeps quiet about it like a true soldier while the boys go about their business.
 - It’s Hermione who decides to grind through a year of 30-hour days on her studies, all while helping Harry, burning out in the process but refusing to give up and redefining herself and her approach to learning aftewards.
 Meanwhile, Harry, in the older age, can’t even take his rare [Occlumency](https://harrypotter.fandom.com/wiki/Occlumency) lessons seriously — a skill critically necessary to protect all his friends.
 - It’s Hermione who tries to change the wizarding world, fighting for the rights of house-elves.
-- It’s Hermione who organizes Dumbledore’s Army, the group that played a key role in the events of the final books.
+- It’s Hermione who organizes Dumbledore’s Army, the group that plays a key role in the events of the final books.

 Over seven books, Hermione grows from a bookworm to a real leader (not a "portable banner" like Harry), who is capable of making radical decisions in moments of mortal danger and can lie under Bellatrix Lestrange’s torture — the second most evil witch after Voldemort.